This Is What 'Lovecraft Country' Really Means

-Whether you are watching HBO’s new series Lovecraft Country as a sci-fi fanatic or someone without any knowledge of his work, you might not know the full extent of how influential horror author H.P.
+Whether you are watching HBO and Sky Atlantic’s new series Lovecraft Country as a sci-fi fanatic or someone without any knowledge of his work, you might not know the full extent of how influential horror author H.P.
 Lovecraft’s tales are deeply steeped in exclusion and racism.
 To keep the audience out of the dark, the show shines a light on the writer’s racist history while also bringing his monsters to life.

 Showrunner Misha Green, using the template of the Lovecraft Country book by Matt Ruff, turns Lovecraft’s monsters and his racist past into a prestige, big budget HBO series featuring Black actors in a genre they rarely lead.
 To fully understand the significance of the series, we have to take a look at the meaning of Lovecraft Country and how Lovecraft’s disturbing beliefs play a major role in his legacy.
 Here’s everything you need to know about the history of Lovecraft Country and how the series builds from it.